mabrains/chipro-docs/README.md

-# Mabrains Docs
+# Chipro Docs

-This directory contains the Docusaurus site that powers the public Mabrains documentation, including the Chipro guides.
+This directory contains the Docusaurus site that powers the Chipro documentation set.
 It is a standard Docusaurus v3 project with a small amount of custom styling and plugins (image zoom).

 ## Installation